Search

 By Alma Angotti, Rachel Sazanowicz

 Over the past year, the Department of Justice (DOJ) has made announcements of new policies to “strengthen the way [it] responds to corporate crime” and has left hints regarding future plans to “invigorate the department’s efforts to combat corporate crime.”
-Deputy Attorney General Lisa Monaco, in her October 2021 remarks to the American Bar Association's 36th National Institute on White Collar Crime, stated that the DOJ is analyzing “whether companies under the terms of an Non-Prosecution Agreement or Deferred Prosecution Agreement take those obligations seriously enough.”
+Deputy Attorney General Lisa Monaco, in her October 2021 remarks to the American Bar Association's 36th National Institute on White Collar Crime, stated that the DOJ is analyzing “whether companies under the terms of a Non-Prosecution Agreement or Deferred Prosecution Agreement take those obligations seriously enough.”
 She announced the formation of the Corporate Crime Advisory Group and charged it with looking into this question and others.
 Following this, in late May 2022, the DOJ announced two new tools to be considered by prosecutors as a matter of course in future corporate resolutions—CEO and CCO compliance certifications and the imposition of corporates monitors.

 Fast-forward to September 15, 2022, and the DOJ has announced new sweeping changes.
 In a department-wide memo (the “September Memo”), Monaco detailed additions to DOJ’s corporate criminal enforcement policies and practices, including new guidance for prosecutors when evaluating 1) both individual and corporate accountability; and 2) whether to impose a monitor in any future corporate criminal resolutions.